lvplay2/Among-Us-Online/README.md

 Welcome to Among Us Online!
 This is a repo that aims to porting Among Us online again!

-You can fork our sourse code, or simply get to playing!
+You can fork our repo, or simply get to playing!